gh-zhanghao/financial/README.md

-This project is for financial test.
+This project is for financial testing.